 The Planning Commission shall review the application for a conditional use permit in reference to the standards and findings required herein and in relation to the information provided at the public hearing.
 The Planning Commission may request additional information it deems necessary to make a decision.
-The Planning Commission shall recommend approval, approval with conditions or denial of the application for a conditional use permit and shall transmit its recommendations, together with a report thereon, to the County Board.
-The report shall contain the Planning Commission's analysis of the application in relation to the required standards and findings, and shall include a summary of the findings made as a result of the public hearing.
+The Planning Commission shall grant, approve with conditions or deny the application for a conditional use permit.